kendy-hub/International_Debt-Data-Analysis./README.md

 Since have used only one data set in this project have used international debt dataset as csv uploaded in the repository
 ## Tools used
+ postgress- used for managing database

- postgress- used for data querying and analysis
+ Dbeaver for querying and managing database
 ### OBJECTIVES AND PROJECT ANALYSIS

 ### **Objectives and SQL Query Strategy:**